wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.2.8 =
+* Added filter for leenkme_api_url for people who do not have cURL and need to remove the HTTPS.
+* Added filter for leenkme_url on "Click here to subscribe to leenk.me and generate an API key" hyperlink, for leenk.me partner pages.

 = 1.2.7 =
 * Squashed bug causing non-thumbnail posts to have a thumbnail associated with them from the Media Library.